yousif-khalil-abdulkarim/daiso-core/website/docs/8_Async/2_resilience_middlewares.md

                 fetchDataFallback2,
                 fetchDataFallback3,
             ],
-            // You can additional middlewares that will apply primary function and all fallback functions.
+            // You can add middlewares that will apply to both the primary function and all fallback functions.
             middlewares: [
                 timeout({
-                  waitTime: TimeSpan.fromSeconds(2)
+                    waitTime: TimeSpan.fromSeconds(2),
                 }),
                 retry({
-                  maxAttempts: 4
+                    maxAttempts: 4,
                 }),
-            ]
+            ],
         }),
     ],
     {